nvenk67/tekton-may-2022/Day4/README.md

 ```

 ## Creating a loadbalancer service for the hello deployment in declarative style

+As we are using a bare-metal Openshift cluster, we need to first install MetalLB or equivalent load balancer
+within our OpenShift cluster.
+For our training purpose, let's use Metal LB.
+You may follow the instruction to deploy MetalLB here https://medium.com/tektutor/using-metallb-loadbalancer-with-bare-metal-openshift-onprem-4230944bfa35

 Clean up any service in the name hello(if any)
 ```
 oc delete svc/hello